slobentanzer/causality_perspective_2023/manuscript.md

 The number of required interventions might be reduced significantly when complemented with high-quality observational data and appropriate biases, as suggested by neural causal models [@doi:10.48550/arXiv.1910.01075].
 However, the precise nature of these biases and their impact remains understudied theoretically as well as empirically.
 The comparative effectiveness and theoretical underpinnings of explicit models versus implicit models are particularly understudied.
-Foundation models have embraced causal masking as a step towards integrating causality, but this alone may be insufficient.
+Foundation models have embraced causal self-attention as a step towards integrating causality, but this alone may be insufficient.
 Empirical studies and more robust theories are needed to understand these dynamics, including the potential existence and validation of causal latent spaces.

 ### Data types: observational vs. interventional

 The choice between training on observational versus interventional data (or a mixture of both) is critical in the development of models.
 While large-scale data collection is vital, the type of data collected can significantly influence model performance and the ability to generalise and make accurate causal inferences.
+The complexity and high cost of collecting data requires an efficient experimental design to maximise causal discovery with limited resources.
 Observational data are more readily available but may lead to confounded or biassed insights.
-Interventional data, while more challenging to obtain, provide clearer causal pathways and can greatly enhance the model's understanding of underlying biological processes.
+Interventional data, while more challenging to obtain, provide clearer causal pathways and can greatly enhance the model’s understanding of underlying biological processes [@discobax;@doi:10.48550/arXiv.2203.02016].
-A balanced approach, possibly incorporating both data types, might provide a more nuanced understanding and improve model robustness and interpretability.
+A balanced approach, possibly incorporating both observational and interventional data, coupled with mechanisms for deciding the right number and type of interventions, might provide a more nuanced understanding and improve model robustness and interpretability.

 ### Foundation models: architectural biases and the No Free Lunch theorems

 Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models [@doi:10.48550/arXiv.2304.05366].
 These biases, and how to transfer them from LLMs to systems biology, necessitate careful evaluation.
 As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].
+A crucial aspect of these frameworks will be establishing benchmarks in the face of missing biological ground truth.

-### Systems biology and causality
+### Systems biology and causality - finding a balance

-Systems biology has always engaged with causal reasoning, aiming to understand the complex mechanisms underlying biological systems.
+Systems biology has historically followed both knowledge-driven (bottom-up) and data-driven (top-down) approaches.
+Bottom-up systems biology, aiming to understand specific molecular mechanisms driving biological phenomena, has de facto been doing CR, despite both fields being largely disconnected.
+Meanwhile, top-down systems biology, inspired more by machine learning principles, has struggled with moving from correlation to causality.
-New methods and models offer the potential to scale this understanding to larger, more complex systems.
+New methods and models offer the potential to converge these complementary approaches and scale our understanding to larger, more complex systems.
-The impact of these methods will depend on the successful integration of appropriate algorithms, biases, and data types.
-The field stands at a crossroads, determining whether the future of biological modelling will be dominated by the generation of vast datasets for generalist models or by more nuanced, bias-inclusive architectures.
+However, it remains to be seen whether the future of biological modelling will be dominated by the generation of vast datasets for generalist models or by more nuanced, bias-inclusive architectures.
-This decision will significantly influence the direction and effectiveness of future research in systems biology.

-### Finding a balance

 While the allure of generalist models trained on extensive datasets is strong, the unique challenges of biomedical research may necessitate a more tailored approach.
 Including explicit favourable biases, informed by deep domain knowledge and specific data types (observational or interventional), could lead to breakthroughs in understanding complex biological systems.